ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * Declare the version of the collection in which the options were added -- NOT the version of Ansible.
 * If you for some reason really have to specify version numbers of Ansible or of another collection, you also have to provide ``version_added_collection: collection_name``.
 We strongly recommend to NOT do this.
 * Include ``version_added`` when you add new content (modules, plugins, options) to an existing collection.
-The values are shown in the documentation, and can be useful, but you do not need to add ``version_added`` to every option, module, and plugin when creating a new collection.
+The values are shown in the documentation and can be useful, but you do not need to add ``version_added`` to every option, module, and plugin when creating a new collection.

 Other items:

 * The ``CONTRIBUTING.md`` (or ``README.md``) file MUST state what types of contributions (pull requests, feature requests, and so on) are accepted and any relevant contributor guidance.
-Issues (bugs and feature request) reports must always be accepted.
+Issues (bugs and feature requests) reports must always be accepted.
 * Collections are encouraged to use z:ref:`links and formatting macros <linking-and-other-format-macros-within-module-documentation>`
 * Including a :ref:`RETURN <return-block>` block for modules is strongly encouraged but not required.